Lower Derwent Weather

 Lower Derwent Forecast

-Saturday Cloudy.
-High (70%) chance of showers, most likely in the morning and afternoon.
-Winds N/NW 20 to 30 km/h turning W 25 to 35 km/h during the afternoon.
+Wednesday Partly cloudy.
+High (80%) chance of showers, most likely in the late afternoon and evening.
+Winds N/NW 25 to 40 km/h turning W/SW 20 to 30 km/h in the late afternoon then tending W/NW 15 to 25 km/h in the late evening.

-Sunday Cloudy.
-Medium (50%) chance of showers in the evening.
-Winds W/NW 20 to 30 km/h tending N/NW during the morning, then N/NE 15 to 25 km/h during the evening.
+Friday Partly cloudy.
+Slight (20%) chance of a shower in the far south.
+Winds W/NW 15 to 20 km/h tending N/NW 15 to 25 km/h during the evening.

 Lower Derwent Weather Forecasts